danliu2/caat/README.md

 # RAIN Simultaneous Speech Translation
 This is the implementation of Cross Attention Augmented Transducer (CAAT).
 If you found bugs or other questions, fill free to discuss with us by issues or mail to danliu@mail.ustc.edu.cn.

-## About the package name "rain"
+## Origin of the package name "rain"
- Don't be confused, it just come from the misspelling of "TRAIN".
+ Don't be confused, it just a typo on "TRAIN".

 ## Installation